 Speaking of customer experience, another aspect of building a good service contract management strategy is to understand the first impression you make on a customer.
 Their perception of your brand will have a decisive role in whether you’re awarded the service contract or not.

 It’s important to come across as professional and experienced, but that’s not all there is to it.
-Many facilities managers these days expect field service companies to be innovative and open to learning, as well as up-to-date with the industry tech.
+Many facilities managers expect field service companies to be innovative and open to learning, as well as up-to-date with the latest industry tech.

 According to Nick Garrett, from naturalForms: